Damso

 William Kalubi Mwamba (born 10 May 1992 in Kinshasa), better known by his stage name Damso ([damso]), is a Belgian-Congolese rapper, singer, and songwriter.
-He is popular in France, where all of his albums were certified at least platinum.
+He is popular in France, where all of his albums have been certified at least platinum.

-Early life
+Early life and education

-Kalubi was born in Kinshasa, Zaire (present-day Democratic Republic of the Congo).
-When he was nine years old, he and his family left the country because of the bloody armed conflict and moved to Belgium.
-They eventually settled in Matonge, a largely Congolese neighborhood in Ixelles, Brussels.
+Kalubi was born in Kinshasa, Zaire (present-day Democratic Republic of the Congo) to a sociologist mother and cardiologist father.
+When he was nine years old, he and his family left the country for Belgium because of the bloody armed conflict which he speaks about in his song Graine de sablier ("the shots of the Kalashnikov keep me from dreaming"), Exutoire ("kill everyone even the pregnant women"), and K. Kin la belle ("oh Kin [Kinshasa] the beautiful, the one that's caused me so much pain).
+They initially settled in Kraainem, a commune on the outskirts of Brussels, where Damso grew up before moving when Damso was 22 to the largely Congolese neighborhood of Matonge in Ixelles.
 William's mother is Rose Marthe.